hack2skill/intel-oneAPI/README.md

   # create a local vector store of course content for faster retrieval during inference
   # Here we get semantic or syntactic (TFIDF) embedding of each content from course and index it.
+  # Please Note that, we use FAISS (local vector store) (https://github.com/facebookresearch/faiss) to create a course content index
   $ python core/create_vector_index.py --course_dir=../../dataset/courses --emb_model_type=[semantic or syntactic] \
       --model_name_or_path=[Hugging face model name for semantic] --keep_accents